63r6o/aoc2024/README.md

 The structure of the repository:

 ```
+src/
 ├── dayxx.ts        # solution for day xx
-├── read-input.ts   # a helper function to read the inputs
+└── read-input.ts   # a helper function to read the inputs
 ```

 To run day **_xx_**:

 ```
-bun dayxx path/to/input/file
+bun src/dayxx path/to/input/file
 ```